- POSTED: 09 Jul 2014 10:00

-The consumer price index -- a main gauge of inflation -- went up by 1.8 per cent year-on-year last month, the National Bureau of Statistics (NBS) said in a statement, down from a rise of 2.4 per cent in March.
+The country's consumer price index -- a main gauge of inflation -- also rose 2.3 per cent in the first six months of the year from the same period in 2013, the National Bureau of Statistics said in a statement.

 Moderate inflation can be a boon to consumption as it encourages consumers to buy before prices go up, but economists say falling prices encourage consumers to put off spending and companies to delay investment, both of which act as brakes on growth.

-The producer price index (PPI) -- a measure of costs for goods at the factory gate -- fell by 2.0 per cent year-on-year in April, the NBS said in a separate statement, its 26th month of deflation, albeit less steep than its a 2.3-per cent decline in March.
+The producer price index (PPI) -- a measure of costs for goods at the factory gate and a leading indicator of the trend for CPI -- also improved to a decline of 1.1 per cent in June, the NBS said in a separate statement, its highest showing in more than two years.